Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Introduction

-Numerous works have offered constructive suggestions from the perspectives of model architectures \cite{zhao2021missing, li2023graphmft, ben2019block} and gradient adjustments \cite{wang2020makes,fan2023pmr}.
-However, existing methods still exhibit significant limitations.
-On the one hand, many dynamic fusion or balance-learning strategies require the introduction of additional callable modules \cite{gao2024embracing} or complex optimization objectives, increasing the complexity of the model and computational overhead and complicating theoretical analysis and model transferability to other tasks.
-However, existing gradient modulation techniques predominantly focus on suppressing the optimization process of dominant modalities, aiming to provide more training space for weaker modalities.
-These methods implicitly assume that "all modalities should be treated equally," attempting to enforce the balance between modalities \cite{peng2022balanced,fan2023pmr}.
-This assumption overlooks inherent differences between modalities, such as information redundancy, acquisition cost, and intrinsic task relevance, which may prevent the model from fully exploiting the advantages of dominant modalities and lead to suboptimal performance convergence.
-Therefore, designing learning paradigms that are adaptive to varying data quality and can intelligently weigh the inherent value of different modalities, while maintaining model simplicity, remains a key direction for future research.
+Many works have proposed constructive solutions from perspectives such as model architecture \cite{zhao2021missing, li2023graphmft, zhang2024multimodal} and gradient adjustment \cite{wang2020makes, fan2023pmr}.
+However, existing methods still have certain limitations.
+On one hand, many robust fusion methods require additional callable modules \cite{gao2024embracing} or complex optimization objectives, which increase model complexity and computational overhead, making theoretical analysis and the transfer of models to other tasks difficult.
+On the other hand, in existing gradient adjustment methods, the mainstream idea \cite{peng2022balanced, fan2023pmr} is to suppress the optimization process of the dominant modality in order to create more training space for the weaker modalities.
+While modality suppression is an objectively existing phenomenon, the identification of the dominant modality remains problematic.
+ARL \cite{Wei2025ARL} has shown that the identification of dominant modalities should not be based solely on discriminating model performance; Reinforcing high-performing modalities might yield better results.
+It is important to acknowledge the inherent differences between modalities due to their information redundancy and intrinsic task relevance.
+The oversight of these differences in past methods may prevent models from fully exploiting the informational advantages of dominant modalities and even lead to convergence at a local optimum.

-Unlike the "suppress-dominant" approach, this work follows the idea of Asymmetric Representation Learning (ARL) \cite{Wei2025ARL}, which emphasizes the improvement of the use of high-confidence, information-rich modalities.
-However, to prevent the emergence of modality laziness, this enhancement should not be applied unconditionally.
-Instead, it should be dynamically balanced on the basis of the contribution of each modality.
-At the same time, the framework intelligently selects and compresses modality information to address both modality imbalance and data interference issues.
-Specifically, we propose a novel multimodal learning framework, which includes two synergistic mechanisms as its core:
+This paper, while ensuring the simplicity and ease of transferability of the method, designs a learning paradigm that can adapt to changes in data quality and intelligently balance the inherent value of different modalities.
+The paper does not deny the dominance of high model performance, but argues that it should not be the sole criterion for evaluation; The training potential of modalities should also be considered.
+This work intelligently compresses modality information while adjusting gradients, aiming to address both modality imbalance and data interference simultaneously.
+Specifically, this paper proposes a new multi-modal learning framework, which consists of two collaborative working mechanisms.